cha-devopsdays/docs.chattanoogadevopsdays.org/docs/tools.md

 ---
-id: tools-we-use
+id: tools
 description: All the tools we use when running the conference.
 title: Tools We Use
 ---

 # Overview

 This document lists the tools we use to manage the Devopsdays Chattanooga event.
 You can find most links below.

 * [Trello][trello]
 * [Slack][slack]